odewolemistura/Lead-Conversion-And-Campaign-Effectiveness-Report/README.md

 This project analyzes a lead generation and marketing funnel dataset to evaluate the performance of seasonal campaigns across platforms, understand user behavior, and identify key factors influencing lead conversion and customer retention.
 The analysis focuses on platform effectiveness (TikTok vs Instagram), lead source (Ads vs Organic), demographic behavior, marketing touchpoints, and funnel efficiency from signup to purchase.

 ## Problem Statement
 Marketing teams invest heavily in lead generation, but often struggle to connect lead generation efforts to long-term conversion and customer retention.
-This project analyzes lead behavior, campaign effectiveness, touchpoint impact, and time-to-convert—helping uncover **what works**, **what doesn’t**, and **how to improve performance** across the funnel.
+This project analyzes lead behavior, campaign effectiveness, touchpoint impact, and time-to-convert helping uncover **what works**, **what doesn’t**, and **how to improve performance** across the funnel.

 ## Dataset Overview